Keeper-Security/Commander-Firefly/README.md

 ## Prerequisites

 - Azure account with Active Subscription.
 [Link](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade) to add new Subscription to the existing Azure account
-- New or existing Resource Group
+- New or existing Resource Group.
+Make sure to use [supported](docs/supported-az-regions.md) Azure Region
 - Keeper Account
 - Records in Keeper Vault
   1. Azure Service User with appropriate permissions with custom fields